tillitis/tillitis-key1/doc/system_description/software.md

 #### `FW_{CMD,RSP}_VERIFY_DEVICE`

-Verification that the device is an authentic Mullvad device.
+Verification that the device is an authentic Tillitis device.
 Implemented using challenge/response.

 #### `FW_{CMD,RSP}_GET_APP_DIGEST`